185SE14THST/php-forex-daytrader-signals-apis/README.md

 # php-forex-daytrader-signals-apis
 View data and signals for binary options markets from a single dashboard, on a Mac, PC, or mobile device.
-> **Warning:** This sample is not meant for production.
-It serves as a rough draft or proof of concept.
-> Code syntax, formatting, comments, free typose and flagrant misuse of CSS may be offensive to the senses.

 ![Screen shot](https://github.com/185SE14THST/php-forex-daytrader-signals-apis/blob/master/sample.jpg "Sample #1")